shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 * Intel Dual Band Wireless-AC(2x2) 8260, Bluetooth Version 4.1 vPro
 * 13.3" FHD (1920 x 1080) IPS Anti-Glare, 220 nits

+I don't think the Windows 10 version is available in India presently.
+I believe a watered down Chromebook version is available on Amazon.

 Since I was saving a fair bit of money by not buying the T460s, I maxed out the CPU with the i5-6300U though I don't ever see myself using vPro.
 The other upgrades were the RAM and SSD to 8GB and 256GB respectively.

 The ThinkPad 13 Gen 2 and Gen 1 share the same chassis, so most of the parts of this review regarding build quality, I/O, and keyboard apply for the Gen 2 as well.